-Slide the temperature lever to the left on the DX model or turn the temperature control dial counterclockwise all the way on the LX and EX models.
-Turn the fan switch off and push the button on.
+Slide all levers to the left, turn the temperature control dial counterclockwise all the way, and push the A/C switch off.

-NOTE: This setting should only be used in cold weather for the first few minutes of driving to prevent cold air from blowing into the cabin.
+This setting should only be used in cold weather for the first few minutes of driving to prevent cold air from blowing into the cabin.
 Under normal operating conditions, the fan should always be kept ON to prevent the accumulation of stale air in the system.

-Sunroof (EX)
+Sunroof (Si Hatchback)